The Simpsons season 21: Awards

 Anne Hathaway won the Emmy Award for Outstanding Voice-Over Performance for voicing Princess Penelope in "Once Upon a Time in Springfield", while Dan Castellaneta and Hank Azaria were also nominated for "Thursdays with Abie" and "Moe Letter Blues" respectively.
 "Treehouse of Horror XX" won for Writing in a Television Production at the Annie Awards.
 "Once Upon a Time in Springfield" also received an Emmy nomination for Outstanding Animated Program, while The Simpsons 20th Anniversary Special - In 3-D!
 On Ice! was nominated for Outstanding Nonfiction Special.
 The show was also once again nominated for Favorite Cartoon at the 2010 Kids' Choice Awards.
-The season is currently nominated for three awards at the 2010 Writers Guild of America Awards.
-Stephanie Gills is nominated for writing "Moe Letter Blues" as well as Matt Selman who is nominated for "Oh Brother, Where Bart Thou?".
+The season was also nominated for three awards at the 2010 Writers Guild of America Awards.
+Stephanie Gills was nominated for writing "Moe Letter Blues", and Matt Selman was nominated for "O Brother, Where Bart Thou?".
 The Simpsons 20th Anniversary Special — In 3-D!
-On Ice! is also nominated for Comedy/Variety – Music, Awards, Tributes – Specials.
+On Ice! was also nominated for Comedy/Variety – Music, Awards, Tributes – Specials.